rackerlabs/repose/repose-aggregator/src/docs/asciidoc/filters/keystone-v2.rst

 .. note::

   There can be multiple ``uri-extraction-regex`` elements.
-  This fascilitates complex Origin Service API's where the extraction point is not always in the same place.
+  This facilitates complex Origin Service APIs where the extraction point is not always in the same place.
   All values captured from the request will be validated.

 ===========================